apache/celeborn/docs/developers/shuffleclient.md

 ### Read from Map Range
 If user specifies `startMapIndex` and `endMapIndex`, `CelebornInputStream` will only return data within the range.
-Under the hood is `Worker` only responds data within the range.
+Under the hood is that `Worker` only responds data within the range.
 This is achieved by sorting and indexing the file by map id upon receiving such range read request, then return the continuous data range of interest.

-Notice that the sort on read is only trigger upon map range read, not for the common cases where whole partition data is requested.
+Notice that the sort on read is only triggered upon map range read, not for the common cases where whole partition data is requested.

 Celeborn also optionally records map ids for each `PartitionLocation`, in the case of map range reading,